(Log) Chiral de Rham complex and $A_n$-singular surfaces: Local coordinates

-The group $G$ is a finite subgroup of $SL_2(\bC)$, and thus the scheme $\ul\sA_N:=\Spec\bC[x,y]^G$ is a surface with a singularity of $A_N$-type at the origin.
-Discussion about rational singularities of other types can be found in \cite{burban2019val}.
+The group $G$ is a finite cyclic subgroup of $SL_2(\bC)$, and thus the scheme $\ul\sA_N:=\Spec\bC[x,y]^G$ is a surface with a singularity of $A_N$-type at the origin.
+Discussions about rational singularities of other types can be found in \cite{burban2019val}-3.